 An example of this parameterization is illustrated in Figure \ref{fig:reasoning_rounds}.
 There, the number of agents is $n=2$, the number of agents possessing the hidden status (muddy) is $k=1$, the boundary is a lower bound of value $q=1$, and the observations are as in the matrix $O= $, meaning each child observes the other child, but not themselves.

-Our experiments use a fixed number of agents, $n=10$, across all rungs.
-For each configuration $(n,k,t,q,j,O)$, we evaluate agent 0 - the queried agent - under both possible hidden states (e.g., “muddy” or “clean”), provided that the assigned state is consistent with the specified number $k$ of agents holding the hidden status.
-The remaining parameters are generated for each rung as follows: \paragraph{Rung I: Seed problem and Rung II: Different settings.} This configuration covers all valid combinations of marked agents $k\in[0,10]$, bound value $q$ (lower $q\in[0,k]$ or upper $q\in[k,10])$, and reasoning rounds $j\in[1,11]$.
+Our experiments use a fixed number of agents $n=10$. \paragraph{Symmetric Inference.} We covered all valid combinations of marked agents $k\in[0,10]$, bound value $q\in[0,k]$, and reasoning rounds of inference.
 The diagonal of the observation matrices is 0 ($O_{i,i}=0$) and the rest is filled with 1 ($O_{i,j}=1, i\neq j$).
-This results in $1320$ problem instances per rung.

-\paragraph{Rung III: Non-symmetric agents.} This dataset targets increased epistemic depth with 374 problem instances.
-It uses an upper bound $q=2$, reasoning rounds $j\in[1,11]$, marked agents $k\in[0,2]$, and observation matrices that exclude self-observation ($O_{0,0}=0$), sampled randomly from $\{0, 1\}^{n \times n}$.
+\paragraph{Asymmetric Inference.} We use a lower bound $q=8$, reasoning round $j=3$ in all puzzles, and observation matrices sampled randomly from $\{0, 1\}^{n \times n}$ and marked agents both allowing inference in reasoning round 3.